-Join David Gassner for an in-depth discussion in this video How SAX works, part of XML Integration with Java.
+Join David Gassner for an in-depth discussion in this video How SAX works, part of Java: XML Integration.

 The first API I'll describe in this course is SAX or the simple API for XML.
 SAX is a streaming API.
 It's a read-only API so you can use it to parse XML content, but it does not have the ability to write out or serialize XML.
 SAX is an event-based parser.
 As it reads an XML file, it emits events, and then you capture those events with your own code.
 It's one of the very earliest XML APIs, and it's called the Simple API for XML, because when it was created, it represented a much simpler approach to reading XML than hand-parsing a plain text.